Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you touch the panel or breakers.

 - Locate the breaker marked “AC” and confirm it’s in the “on” location.
-If it’s triggered, the lever will be in the middle or “off” spot.
+If it’s triggered, the lever will be in the "off" position.

 - Firmly shift the lever back to the “on” position.
 If it immediately triggers again, leave it alone and contact us at 850-250-0335.
 A fuse that keeps turning off could indicate your residence has electrical trouble.